confluentinc/ksql/documentation/quickstart.rst

 * `Starting Kafka and KSQL with Docker <quickstart-docker.rst>`__
 * `Starting Kafka and KSQL without Docker <quickstart-non-docker.rst>`__

-2. After you have successfully started KSQL, you will see the KSQL prompt:
+2. After you have successfully started the Kafka cluster and started KSQL, you will see the KSQL prompt:

 .. sourcecode:: bash